alexandrephl/tm4c-QP-C-timebomb/README.md

 ### Main Concept

-The **TimeBomb Active Object** models a simple countdown device:
+The **TimeBomb Active Object** models a simple countdown device with arm/disarm control:
-- When the user **presses the button**, the TimeBomb becomes *armed*.
+- When the user **presses SW1**, the TimeBomb starts the countdown (if armed).
-- It then **blinks the red LED five times**, using time-based events.
+- **SW2** toggles between *disarmed* and *armed* states.
+  - When *disarmed*, the bomb is safe and SW1 has no effect.
+  - When *armed*, SW1 re-starts the countdown.
 - After the countdown finishes, it enters the **“boom”** state — all LEDs on.
 - The system can then be reset manually or by restarting.

 ## 📡 QSPY Tracing